 HOW THE UNDERWOOD BROTHERS GOT THEIR START

 When Bob was discharged from the Service in 1971, he worked as a landscape laborer and discovered he loved it.
-In 1974, he borrowed a pickup truck from his uncle and $1000 from his mother to start AAA Landscape in Tucson.
-He asked his brother Rick to be his partner six months later, just because Rick had his own pickup.
-Underwood Bros.
-Inc., dba, AAA Landscape has since established itself as a leading presence in Tucson and Phoenix.
+In 1975, he borrowed a pickup truck from his uncle and $1000 from his mother to start AAA Landscape in Tucson.
+He asked his brother Rick to join him 6 months later, because Rick had his own pickup.
+Since then, they have had a leading presence in both the Tucson and Phoenix areas.

 President Richard K. Underwood

 Richard K. Underwood was raised in Holbrook Arizona.
 He attended the University of Arizona and was lettered in Wrestling.
 While working as an Ironworker and a professional rodeo cowboy riding bulls and bucking horses, his brother Robert asked him to help with his landscape company and the rest is their legacy.